ethersphere/SWIPs/SWIPs/swip-DA.md

 An alternative would be to also include the transaction hashes in the on-chain commitment transaction and have this hash array signed by the insurer.
 Thus, the cost of creating the commitment would be increased by the cost of including this data, hashing this data and a fixed overhead for including and verifying the signature.

 ## Rationale
-The proposed system addresses the lack of a dedicated data availability mechanism in Swarm.
-By integrating staking, challenge-response, and erasure coding, the system ensures data integrity, incentivizes proper behavior, and deters malicious activities.
+The proposed system addresses the specification of a dedicated data availability mechanism in Swarm.
+By integrating staking, challenge-response, and zkproofs, the system ensures data integrity, incentivizes proper behavior, and deters malicious activities.
 The stake mechanism and gas fees for challenges are designed to balance incentives and discourage frivolous or malicious challenges, ensuring network stability and reliability.

 ## Backwards Compatibility
 The system is designed to be compatible with the existing Swarm infrastructure.
 Adjustments may be required in the Swarm node software to integrate the staking and challenge-response mechanisms.
 These changes are expected to be non-intrusive and backward-compatible with current Swarm functionalities.